TNTurnerLab/fitDNM/README.md

 __Outline of how to run:__ <br>
 1. Clone repository using `git clone https://github.com/TNTurnerLab/fitDNM.git`
 1. Download CADD scores and mutation rate file and check md5sums
-2. Build dockerfile and push to dockerhub, alternatively pull from (insert link)
+2. Build dockerfile and push to dockerhub, alternatively pull from tnturnerlab/fitdnm_snakemake:V1.0
 3. Format bed and variant file
 4. Modify `fitDNM-main/fitDNM_code/fitDNM_snakemake/fitDNM_genome_wide.json` to point to the described input files and change parameters also outlined below
 5. Run fitDNM snakemake.
 Once finished running, two files should be generated, `.fitDNM.report` and `.muts.report`